sankalp-rajeev/Smriti/docs/technical_project_summary.md

 - CHW review/edit and explicit patient-record confirmation are required before saving.
 - Image bytes are not persisted.
 - No cloud OCR/API is used.
-- Direct Gemma audio remains blocked.
+- Gemma audio transcription validated as manual probe; audio fills an editable transcript only.
+The vision path is separate from audio.

 ## 12A.
 Local Follow-Up, Patient Message, Community Panel, And Lookup